xiaohan2012/daily-reading/week-plans/oct-2.md

   - [ ] plot the evaluation figure (then let's see)
   - [ ] at least produce some consistent result, if not, understand why
   - [ ] minimum steiner tree in C++
+  - [ ] run on slashdot and dblp datasets
 - case study
   - [ ] find the dataset
   - [ ] run the experiment